Advertiser Disclosure

 Why is it so popular?
 Fortis has an impressive 49 consecutive-year streak of raising its quarterly dividend payout to shareholders.
 As of August 2023, it is projecting 4-6% annual growth of its dividend through 2027.

-BCE Inc., better known as Bell Canada, is one of the largest telecommunications companies in Canada, along with Rogers and Telus.
-All three of these make for good dividend investments in Canada, and Telus is also on the list of dividend aristocrats.
-BCE has more than 10 million mobile customers in Canada, about 1 in every 4 Canadians.
+Telus Inc., better known as Telus Canada, is one of the largest telecommunications companies in Canada, along with Rogers and Bell.
+All three of these make for good dividend investments in Canada.
+Telus has more than 18 million customers across its wireless, voice, and television products.

-For the past 14 years, Bell has raised its quarterly dividend each year.
-Over that period, the dividend has grown at a CAGR of about 5.21%.
-Bell reported more than $1 billion in free cash flow in the most recent quarter, which is an excellent sign that the company will continue raising its dividend.
+For the past 14 years, Telus has raised its quarterly dividend each year.
+Over that period, the dividend has grown at a CAGR of about 5.04%.
+Telus reported a 7.3% increase in cash flow in 2023, which is an excellent sign that the company will continue raising its dividend.

 6. Enbridge Inc